robertcash/TCMRideCompareBot/README.md

 }
 ```

 After we get our data and our messenger_id, we then need to grab the user associated by it from our database so we can get the last action the user did.
-The user could be brand new so we must make a new user in the database corresponding to the given messenger_id if that's the case:
+The user could be brand new so we must make a new user in the MySQL database corresponding to the given messenger_id if that's the case.
+This is done with a simple MySQL query where we either create a User entity in our User object table with our received messenger_id and the default starting state for our bot or select from our User object table where the user messenger_id is equal to the messenger_id we got from our request from Facebook.

 ```
 try: